Code of Conduct

 Woodhaven Student Code of Conduct

-The Woodhaven Middle School Student Code of Conduct has been developed in accordance with Parkland School Division Administrative Procedure 353 - Developing a Student Code of Conduct.
+The Woodhaven Middle School Student Code of Conduct has been developed in accordance with Parkland School Division Administrative Procedure 350: Codes of Conduct.
 At Woodhaven Middle School, we believe that staff, students and parents must work together to create the safe, caring, inclusive and fun learning environment that we strive for each day.

 Our Student Code of Conduct exists to ensure that each student and staff member has access to a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging.